 Why isn’t this the time, then? he asked.
 “This is the perfect time.
 Because nothing of significance happens if we aren’t even a little vulnerable.”

-Sarah runs scared, running away from love and Jake, the one running towards it.
-A pretty wonderful conflict of where a person is in his or her life.
-Jake and Sarah are nothing short of painful truth-tellers, honest with themselves and each other, even when it takes them time and confrontation to come to realizations.
+Sarah runs scared, running away from love and Jake, who ever runs toward it.
+Jake and Sarah are nothing short of painful truth-tellers, honest with themselves and each other, even when it takes them time and confrontation to come to certain realizations.
 Witness Jake to Sarah:

 ” … we all try hard, Sarah.
 You attempt to be perfectly organized and on top of it.
 I try to do the right thing … And look at us, we’re a mess.”

-That seems to be Lang’s strongest message: even though we’re a mess in one form or another, pretty much all the time, we can still choose love if we’re brave.
+That seems to be Lang’s strongest message: even though we’re a mess in one form or another, we can still choose love if we’re brave.
 We don’t have to be perfect, we just have to be courageous, like Jake:

 ” … there was an unexpectedly deep vein of yearning in him lately, and he just couldn’t stop excavating more and more of it.”